How Do I Keep My Insulin Cold While Traveling?

 1. The VIVI CAP

 What’s the best option for keeping your insulin cool when traveling?
 The VIVI Cap.
-This insulin storage device doesn’t involve melting ice or warming gel packs.
+This insulin cooler for travel doesn’t involve melting ice or warming gel packs.
 What’s more, it’s compact and easy to tote along on your travels, with dimensions that are not much bigger than an insulin pen itself.

 The VIVI Cap features a compact and sturdy design that fits right onto an insulin pen, making it small enough to slip into a pocket or purse.
 Scientifically proven, FDA registered, CE marked, and recognized by TSA for traveling, this storage solution works for years without maintenance.
 A built-in temperature sensor and indicator monitor temps so that users always know the status of their medication.
 The design also works with pre-filled and refillable pens, making it a flexible solution that can fit into the lifestyles of a wide range of people.